YecanLee/Consulting_formal/README.md

 There is a numpy version issue in the original repo, please pin to our version to use the demo.

+## Fancy Ideas Part Usage Guidance
+To use the `DragGAN` GUI on our own ceiling painting dataset instead of the default images from `DragGAN` repo, you need to fist perform GAN inversion by using one of the available tools.
+We used `PTI` to perform the GAN inversion.
+Please refer to the `Fancy_Ideas/PTI/` for more details.

 ## 🚧In construction and Alert
 Some of the models here require more than one train scripts, this section is mainly used to record which repo requires more than one train scripts.

 The `MasQCLIP` requires two Progressive Distillation traning and one Mask-Q Tuning, they all used the `train_net.py` script, but with different config files.

-The `MaskQCLIP` was trained with only two classes, `backdground` and `non-background`.
+~~The `MasQCLIP` was trained with only two classes, `backdground` and `non-background`.
 This means that the model may have a different class_emb shape compared to our customized ceiling painting dataset.
 If we only have "mural" as the only class, this is fine.
-Otherwise, we need to modify the `class_emb` layer in the `mask_distill.py` file `MaskFormer` class to match our dataset.
+Otherwise, we need to modify the `class_emb` layer in the `mask_distill.py` file `MaskFormer` class to match our dataset.~~
+The `MasQCLIP` was built upon the instance segmentation task, the original source codes were using input["instances"] to get the ground truth masks.
+To use the model for our custom ceiling painting segmentation dataset, we offered a modified segmentation model in our codes.
+Please refer to the `MasQCLIP/masqclip/mask_distill.py` file for more details.

 The mmcv-full from the GroupViT and SegCLIP are only compiled with numpy version smaller than 2.0.0, otherwise the installation of the mmcv-full will fail.